Campus construction update: Week of Sept. 24

 A particular focus was the ventilation system.
 An additional exhaust fan was installed in the attic, while existing air systems got new motors and modern controls.
 Most important, early-1960s fume hoods were replaced with larger, all-glass models affording instructors better visibility into the units.

-“The rest of the building is in decent shape, as renovations took place in other areas in the late ’90s,” said Physical Plant’s Mike Gustin, who led the project.
+“The rest of the building is in decent shape, as renovations took place in other areas in the late ’90s,” said Facility Services’s Mike Gustin, who led the project.

 New dining Commons: What the heck are tip kettles and why does the new Commons need them when Dining Services workers don’t even accept gratuities?
 Find out on Oct.
 12, when Campus Construction Update reports on a visit behind the scenes.